 This makes a drone equipped with the headless mode and top-notch camera with a high megapixel count and resolution for videos an ideal choice for aerial videography and photography.
 The high-quality navigational characteristics of the drone render it easy for the pilot to steer the drone in the intended direction without any hassle and hence concentrate at capturing aerial images and videos.

 This mode of flight is also referred to as head free or carefree mode and moves the drone in the intended direction.
 So, the drone follows the orientation as envisaged by the pilot and significantly minimizes the likelihood of your drone ending up in a crash.back to menu ↑

 - Seamless control of the drone to prevent it from ugly crashes.
 Thus, in addition to reducing the probability of injury, the headless mode also saves you some precious money that can be used to upgrade your device.

-- An ideal mode of flight for novice drone pilots and kids.
+- An ideal model of flight for novice drone pilots and kids.
 It ensures enhanced flight safety, top quality videos and images and flawless navigation.

-- The feature is integrated in low cost drones and so it saves the drone pilots some valuable cash.
+- The feature is integrated into low-cost drones and so it saves the drone pilots some valuable cash.

 Disadvantages of Headless Mode

 - If the drone were to traverse through a region with high intensity magnetic field, the magnetometer can malfunction due to the electromagnetic interference which can cause the pilot to lose control of the drone.